aafkegros/MicroscopyNodes/docs/tutorials/5_creating_ouput.md

 ### Aligning view

-The **easiest** way for beginners to set the camera direction is by aligning it to the view.
+The **easiest** way to set the camera direction is by aligning it to the view.
 This means:

 - Setting a nice view angle and position
 - Aligning the camera with `View > Align View > Align Active Camera To View`